SimranKucheria/ECE-GY-9183-Machine-Learning-Systems-Engg-Operations-Project/README.md

 - Load test in staging:
 - Online evaluation in Canary:
 - Close the loop:
-- Business-specific evaluation:
+- Business-specific evaluation:  -->

 ##### Extra Difficulty
-- Develop multiple options for serving: The ResNet model benefits from using GPU for inference and we plan to develop and evaluate an optimized server-grade GPU.
-We will compare them to performance and cost.
+- Develop multiple options for serving: The RegNet model benefits from using GPU for inference and we plan to develop and evaluate an optimized server-grade GPU.
+OpenVINO execution provider should also be beneficial for our system.
+We will experiment with all the execution providers and compare the performance of our system.

-- Monitor for data drift: Given that our model will work with images, we will also monitor for data drift for unexpected and undocumented changes to the data structure and semantics.
+- Monitor for data drift: Given that our model will work with images, we will also monitor for data drift for images using feature embeddings and computing KL divergence on it.

 - Monitor for model degradation: We will monitor for model degradation in the model output by closing the feedback loop.
 We will trigger automatic model re-training with the new image and its provided label.

 #### Data pipeline